lhuasheng/VSCAgentCoderStarter/README-copilot-customization.md

 This guide explains how to configure GitHub Copilot in VS Code for advanced, agentic code generation workflows.
 It covers setting up custom code generation instructions, using templates, and integrating best practices for Next.js, Python, and AI-powered projects.

+Inspired by https://github.com/kleneway/next-ai-starter - creating this for my own convenience.

 ## 1. Create Agentic Code Generation Instructions

 1. In your project, create a file at `.github/copilot-agentic-template.md` with your agentic code generation template.
 For example: